PET Driver Basics¶

 Adding Design Variables to a Parameter Study Driver

-Range Attribute
+Range Attribute¶

 Each Design Variable has Range attribute that can be set by the user.
 This range can be expressed in a few different ways:

-1. A single string or numeric value.
-E.g. 25.0 or "Diesel".
+- A single string or numeric value.
+E.g.

-3. A semicolon-separated enumeration of either quoted strings or numbers.
-E.g. 2;3;5;7;11;13;17;19 or "red";"blue";"green".
+signifies a half-closed interval from zero exclusive to ten thousand inclusive. - A semicolon-separated enumeration of either quoted strings or numbers.

 Setting a Design Variable’s range